-Soldiers silhouettes getting on plane
+silhouettes of soldiers getting on a plane at sunset

 The U.S. Army Research Institute for the Behavioral and Social Sciences